 Approximately 60% of the total mass of the cell wall in gram-positive bacteria consists of teichoic and lipoteichoic acids (Nguyen et al., 2020).
-Lipoteichoic acid (LTA) is a significant postbiotic used in wound care and skin health, found in various wound care products.
-Its immunomodulatory properties help regulate inflammation and promote its resolution, facilitating faster and more effective tissue regeneration.
+Lipoteichoic acid (LTA) is a significant postbiotic used in wound care and skin health and is found in various wound products.
+Its care immunomodulatory properties help regulate inflammation and promote its resolution, facilitating faster and more effective tissue regeneration.
 LTA also exhibits antimicrobial activity, reducing the risk of infection and enhancing the skin's protective barrier (Wang et al., 2024).
 Studies indicate that the structure of lipoteichoic acids varies between different strains of Lactobacillus plantarum.
 This structural diversity leads to distinct responses in immune cells, underscoring the complex and strain-specific effects of this postbiotic (Jung et al., 2022).

-Teichoic is also notable for their immunogenic properties, capable of eliciting robust immune responses (John et al., 2025).
+Teichoic is also notable for its immunogenic properties and is capable of eliciting robust immune responses (John et al., 2025).
 The role of teichoic acids extends beyond mere structural elements; they are integral to understanding the pathophysiology of bacterial infections and the mechanisms underlying antibiotic resistance.

 Their involvement is critical, as these acids facilitate various interactions between bacteria and host systems, thus contributing to bacterial adaptability in the face of therapeutic challenges.
-Significantly, research conducted by Lebeer et al., (Lebeer et al., 2012) emphasizes that the presence of teichoic and lipoteichoic acids is noteworthy because they exhibit various bioactive properties (anticancer, immunomodulatory, and antioxidant effects), pointing to their potential for innovative therapeutic applications.
+Significantly, research conducted by Lebeer et al. (2012) emphasizes that the presence of teichoic and lipoteichoic acids is noteworthy because they exhibit various bioactive properties (e.g., anticancer, immunomodulatory, and antioxidant effects), pointing to their potential for innovative therapeutic applications.